sbalcombe/stuartbalcombe/src/pages/a/understanding-customer-problems/index.md

 **When**

-When a potential client visits a designers website and decides they want to work with them on a design concept...
+When a potential client visits a designer's website and decides they want to work with them on a design concept...

 **Motivation**